Jump to a section:

-About the School Readiness Initiative
+- Flexibility with Implementation of the School Readiness Initiative

-School Readiness Assessment Menu
+- School Readiness Plans

 CAP4K requires that all students in a publicly funded kindergarten be assessed using as state approved school readiness assessment.
 The purpose of school readiness assessment is to inform the development of an individual school readiness plan in order to provide a responsive learning environment for each child.
 Information gathered from school readiness assessments is to be used for supportive and instructional purposes and cannot be used to deny a student admission or progression to kindergarten or first grade.

 In December 2012, the State Board of Education voted to offer districts a menu of school readiness assessments.
 Beginning in 2010, CDE engaged a school readiness assessment committee with early childhood educators and experts from across Colorado to advise the department on implementation of the school readiness initiative.
 The committee assisted in the review of assessments following the criteria established in CAP4K.
 To review the rubric, please read the Request for Information RFI School Readiness Assessment 2014 2

 In 2012, the State Board approved Teaching Strategies GOLD as the first assessment tool for the menu.
 At their October 2015 meeting, the State Board voted to add three additional assessments to the menu:

 - Riverside Early Assessments of Learning (REAL)

 - Desired Results Developmental Profile (DRDP-K 2015)